Run eligibility checks

 - Click Download a template to download the CSV template with the supported fields.
 You can also download it from this link: template CSV file.

 - Populate the template with eligibility checks.
 Each row in the template represents one eligibility check.
-You can submit up to 1,000 checks per CSV file.
-Review our best practices for tips on what information to include for each check.
+You can submit up to 10,000 checks per CSV file.
+Review our basic eligibility request fields for tips on what information to include for each check.

 - Click + Upload file to upload your complete CSV file.